vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD07_LAB_MANUAL.md

 3. Open the **ServiceBusQueueHelper** class located in the **BlueYonder.Companion.Controllers** project, and then implement the **ConnectToQueue** method.

-    - Create a Service Bus namespace manager object by using the connection string of the Service Bus.
+    a.
+Create a Service Bus namespace manager object by using the connection string of the Service Bus.
-    - Use the **CloudConfigurationManager.GetSetting** to retrieve the connection string.
+    b.
+Use the **CloudConfigurationManager.GetSetting** to retrieve the connection string.
-    - To create the namespace manager object, use the **CreateFromConnectionString** method of the **NamespaceManager** class.
+    c.
+To create the namespace manager object, use the **CreateFromConnectionString** method of the **NamespaceManager** class.
-    - Check if the Queue exists and create it by using the **CreateQueue** API if necessary.
+    d.
+Check if the Queue exists and create it by using the **CreateQueue** API if necessary.
-    - Return a new **QueueClient** object for the queue by using the **CreateFromConnectionString** method of the **QueueClient** class.
+    e.
+Return a new **QueueClient** object for the queue by using the **CreateFromConnectionString** method of the **QueueClient** class.

    >**Note:** The Queue name is stored in a static variable named **QueueName**, and has the value of **FlightUpdatesQueue**